-By Guoning Yang, Director, Quant Analytics, Fifth Third Bank.
+By Raj Kunwar, Director, Model risk management, Bank of America and Guoning Yang, Director, Quant Analytics, Fifth Third Bank.

 Guoning, can you please tell the Risk Insights readers a little bit about yourself, your experiences and what your current professional focus is?